AhmadiRamin/react-command-print/README.md

 * Ignore blank columns
 * Grouping columns by adding sections

+Next version features:

+* Send the template to emails.
+* Convert to PDF.
+* Print multiple items.

 ## Debug URL for testing
 Here's a debug URL for testing around this sample. **Updated based on your manifest id for easy testing of the sample**.